phosxd/Any-JSON/README.md

 - `class_inclusions (Array[String])`: Object classes that are allowed, all others will be discarded.
 If left empty, all types are permitted.
 - `property_exclusions (Dictionary[String,Array[String]])`: Names of properties that will be discarded for each object.
 Can be used to exclude for example `Resource` specific properties like `resource_path`.
 - `property_inclusions (Dictionary[String,Array[String]])`: Names of properties that are permitted for each object.
 Used for only saving specific properties.
 Will not be used if left empty.
-- `exclude_private_properties (bool)`: Exclude properties that start with an underscore "_".
+- `exclude_private_properties (bool)`: Exclude properties that start with an underscore "\_".
+Also affects metadata properties.
 - `exclude_properties_set_to_default (bool)`: Exclude properties whoms values are the same as the default of that property.
 This is used to reduce the amount of data we have to store, but isn't recommended if the defaults of class properties are expected to change.
-- `fppe_mitigation (bool)`: Limits the number of decimals any floating point number can have to just 8, removing any floating point precision errors.
+- `fppe_mitigation (bool)`: Limits the number of decimals any floating point number can have to just 8, removing floating point precision errors.

 **Advanced Rules:**
 - `property_references (Dictionary[String,Array[String]])`: Names of object properties that will be converted to a named reference when converting to JSON.
 Named values can be supplied during conversion back to the original item with `references`.